 Highway Trust Fund Nearly Out of Money; Policymakers Debate Solutions

 The U.S. Department of Transportation has created a “ticker” that estimates when the fund that is earmarked to pay for highways across the nation will run out of money.
-The government estimates, by the end of August, the Highway Account of the Highway Trust Fund will be in shortfall.
+The government estimates the Highway Account of the Highway Trust Fund will be in shortfall by the end of August.

-That’s triggered a flurry of debate as to how to deal with the Highway Trust Fund, the $50 billion fund that receives revenue from the federal gas tax.
+That has triggered a flurry of debate over how to deal with the Highway Trust Fund, the $50 billion fund that receives revenue from the federal gas tax.

 In 2015, highway spending could exceed revenues by nearly $15 billion, according to The Committee for a Responsible Federal Budget.